g-tejas/loom/docs/ARCHITECTURE.md

   any task blocks.
     - Furthermore, once a task has started, we cannot pre-empt tasks as that would essentially become threading, and a whole suite of problems.
+- Pre-empting opens up a whole can of race conditions we must have to deal with.

 https://agraphicsguynotes.com/posts/fiber_in_cpp_understanding_the_basics/